-Related Programs: Graduate Certificate in Forensic Criminology, M.A. in Criminal Justice, Graduate Certificate in Security Studies, M.A. in Security Studies: Homeland Defense Concentration
+Related Programs: Graduate Certificate in Forensic Criminology, M.A. in Criminal Justice, Graduate Certificate in Security Studies, M.S. in Security Studies: Critical Infrastructure Protection Concentration, M.A. in Security Studies: Homeland Defense Concentration

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.

 The registration period for this course has ended.